kumar-a/kumar-a/README.md

 </p>

-I am working as a senior research fellow at the Department of Botany of Panjab University, Chandigarh.
-My research interests include the responses of ecological structure and functions to climate change.
-Currently, I am working on the elevational pattern of plant distributions and diversity in the Siwalik Ecosystem.
+I am working as a Project Associate at *ICAR National Bureau of Plant Genetic Resources, New Delhi* under the DST-funded National Mission for Sustaining Himalayan Ecosystem (NMSHE).
+My broad research interests include the responses of ecological structure and functions to environmental change.
+Currently, I am working on the modelling habitat suitability and species distributions for Himalayan plant genetic resources.

 <!--
 **Abhikumar86/abhikumar86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.